EdwinVW/msrm-dashboard/README.md

 ![Dashboard](dashboard.png "Dashboard")

 Per release, the stages are shown that are defined in the releasepath that was chosen when the release was started.
+Also the components that are being deployed within the release are shown.
 For every stage a block is shown with the name of the stage and the name of the corresponding environment.
 Within each stage block, the steps that are executed within that stage are shown.
 The stage that was chosen as target stage for the release is tagged with a bulls-eye icon in the top-left corner.